So, we left off from Part 1 discussing winter weather tips and maintenance. For Part 2 let’s switch gears and talk about air for a minute.

 So we have a problem here!
 The exterior walls are freezing, the baseboards leak air, you notice the windows are old and drafty, and the house isn’t holding in heat well (probably because there is hardly any insulation in the attic and walls).
 How do we get a quick win here, so we don’t freeze this winter?

-- Its always a good idea to start/baseline your home’s current performance with an energy audit (blower door test).
+1. It's always a good idea to start/baseline your home’s current performance with an energy audit (blower door test).
 This test will help identify areas you need to target to make your old house more efficient.
-Your local utility provider can help steer you in the right direction, if you need recommendation in your area.
+Your local utility provider can help steer you in the right direction, if you need recommendations in your area.
 Your utility company may also provide rebates for insulation, efficient boilers, etc…so do your homework before you make a repair/upgrade to ensure you qualify!!!

 3. Seal exterior wall penetrations – along baseboards (shoe trim removed).
 Once shoe trim is re-installed, it will completely cover the sealed area.